 Deputy Negron has a great talent for interacting effectively with people during the course of her work day.
 Her excellent ability to deal with people has led to multiple citizens contacting the station to commend her.
 She is a good decision maker and a leader.
 In recognition of her leadership and investigative skills, she was assigned to serve as the acting detective in May of 2019.

 With just a few months in the position, Deputy Negron has coordinated surveillance, overseen a search warrant on a residence, authored over 30 search warrants, and served effectively at the detective level.

 Chino Hills Police Department supervisors selected Deputy Negron as the Deputy of the Year because of her excellent work ethic, decision-making skills, and consistently high performance.

 Chino Valley Fire District Employee of the Year

-Chino Police Department Civilian of the Year
+Chino Police Department Civilian of the Year for 2019

 Public Safety Dispatcher Glenna Oliver is an exceptional employee.
 She has been a member of the Chino Police Department for 22 years and has held the positions of Communications Training Officer, Tactical Dispatcher, and Peer Support Coordinator.